Return to India Tomorrow: NRI Framework | RebaseNest

 The number, in four parts

-2. What that buys in an Indian metro.
+2. What that buys in your target city.
 A given portfolio supports very different lifestyles in Indiranagar vs Whitefield vs Hinjewadi.
-Pick a city and a tier (housing, schooling, healthcare, help, discretionary) before you compare.
+Pick a city and a tier (housing, schooling, healthcare, help, discretionary) before you compare anything.

 4. Move now vs stay 5 more years.
-This is the one most people skip.
+The one most people skip.
 Run both scenarios out to year 10.
-The answer is rarely a clean win either way — it's a curve, and the crossover point is your real decision date.
+The answer is rarely a clean win — it's a curve, and the crossover point is your real decision date.

 RNOR, briefly

-- Don't trust calculators that ignore RNOR or US-side tax.
-A single-jurisdiction model produces a number that doesn't exist in real life.
+- Trusting single-jurisdiction calculators that ignore either the RNOR window or the US-side tax clock, and producing a number that doesn't exist in real life.

 Run your own number

-The Crossroads Simulator on RebaseNest takes the four inputs above — liquid position, target city and tier, India-calibrated SWR, and a 5/10-year comparison — and gives you the number for your portfolio.
+The Crossroads Simulator takes the four inputs above — your Bucket A position, target city and tier, your chosen withdrawal rate, and a 5/10-year comparison — and produces a number for your portfolio.
 Takes about 10 minutes.
 No email required to see the output.

 👉 Try it: Crossroads Simulator